Liposuction

-Although body contouring has been on the scene since the end of the last century, with the advent of liposuction, body sculpting became more popular due to the virtual elimination of scarring.
-The aspiration of fat is a relatively recent procedure that dates from 1977 with clinical applications in the 1980s.
-This technique consists of the extraction of accumulations of fat located in different parts of the body with the objective of shaping (liposculpture) the body without major incisions, using only cannulas connected to syringes or an aspiration machine that eliminates unwanted fat.
+Although the history of body contouring stretches back over a century, body sculpting has become increasing popular over the last decades thanks to the advent of modern liposuction and its virtual elimination of scarring.
+The aspiration of fat is a relatively recent procedure dating from 1977, with clinical applications in the 1980s.
+This technique consists of the extraction of areas of excess fat to shape or sculpt the body.
+Unwanted fat is eliminated without the need for major incisions, as the procedure uses only cannulas connected to syringes or an aspirator.

-The improvement of anesthetic techniques and new instruments have led to an increased demand for body contouring.
-Currently there are different types of liposuction and each has its indications and contraindications, which must be determined according to a clinical and individual study of each patient:
+Advances in anesthetic techniques and new instruments have led to an increased demand for body contouring, and currently there are many different types of liposuction, each with its indications and contraindications.
+The decision as to which method is most appropriate must be determined by a clinical and individual study of each patient in consultation with the surgeon.

 1. Dry liposuction